 Introverts are naturally more highly alert to changes (high reactivity), which makes them more prone to the release of cortisol and stress.

-Tat makes introverts more reactive and sensitive in general.
+That makes introverts more reactive and sensitive in general.

 Seeking or Avoiding Stimuli

-Extroverts, the opposite.
+Extroverts, are the opposite.

 Nature or Nurture?

-introversion and extroversion, like all other major personality traits like agreeableness and conscientiousness are about 40-50% heritable.
+Introversion and extroversion, like all other major personality traits like agreeableness and conscientiousness, are about 40-50% heritable.